Ficool

 "Ahhh… fine," Belle groaned, dragging out the sound as she turned away.

-A few minutes later, I stood and brushed dust from my coat as the celebration picked up again.
+A few minutes later, Lucian stood and brushed dust from his coat as the celebration picked up again.
 The musicians started playing, and servants cleared the broken plates and decorations as if nothing had happened.

-Children clustered around me, buzzing about the duel with admiring eyes.
+Children clustered around him, buzzing about the duel with admiring eyes.

 "That was amazing!"